jack-r-warren/nstp-cert-status-server/README.md

 This will compile and run directly from source.
 It requires JDK8 and LibSodium to be available on your machine.

 If you'd like to produce a `.jar`, run `./gradlew shadowJar` and use `build/libs/nstp-cert-status-server.jar`

+### Source

+This is written in Kotlin.
+I strongly recommend using IntelliJ, especially for people that aren't used to Kotlin.
+I use a lot of scoping functions and IntelliJ will overlay the types to make it readable.

+Only the NSTP protobuf spec is included, not the generated code.
+To get the generated code, **don't use `protoc`**, instead just run `./gradlew generateProto` from the root of the project and it'll take care of it.